Han Purple and Han Blue – Color in Ancient China

 Han Purple and Han Blue - Color in Ancient China-2

 So here they were, using dyes and the same old pigments – most pigments were made by simply grinding up colored stones.
 Artists were limited by what was “natural” – the only blue available to the Chinese was azurite, and they had no purple.
-So they decided, you know what, we are going to make it ourselves!
+So they decided, , we are going to make it ourselves!
 But how exactly did the Chinese stumble upon the intricate formula – combining silica (sand) with copper and barium in precise proportions and heating it to about 850-1000 °C – to make Han purple?
 According to Stanford physicists, Han purple was a by-product of the glassmaking process, as both glass and the purple pigment contain silica and barium.

 The process remained a mystery until 1992, when chemists were finally able to identify its composition.
 Scientist Elisabeth FitzHugh, a conservator at the Smithsonian, was the first to identify the complex synthetic compound that makes up Han purple.
 It is barium copper silicate, a compound that differs from Egyptian blue only through its use of barium instead of calcium.
 Han purple has the chemical formula BaCuSi2O6, while Han blue has the chemical formula BaCuSi4O10 and Egyptian blue CaCuSi4O10.